-Your other rights regarding your data
+Your other rights regarding your child's data

-Under UK data protection law, you have certain rights regarding how your personal data is used and kept safe.
-For example, you have the right to:
+Under UK data protection law, you have certain rights regarding how your child's personal data is used and kept safe.
+For example you have the right to:

-- Say that you do not want your personal information to be used - Stop it being used to send you marketing materials. - Say that you do not want it to be used for automated decisions (decisions made by a computer or machine rather than by a person) - In some cases, have it corrected if it is inaccurate - In some cases, have it deleted or destroyed or restrict its use - Withdraw your consent, where you have previously provided it for collection, processing and transfer of your personal data for a particular reason. - In certain circumstances, be notified of a data breach - Make a complaint to the Information Commissioner's Office - Claim compensation if the Data Protection Regulations are broken and this harms you in some way.
+- Object to processing of your child's personal data - Prevent processing of your child's personal data for the purpose of direct marketing. - Object to decisions being taken by automated means. - In certain circumstances, have your child's personal data rectified, erased or restricted in its processing - Withdraw your consent, where you have previously provided it for collection, processing and transfer of your child's personal data for a specific purpose. - In certain circumstances, be notified of a data breach - Make a compliant to the Information Commissioner's Office - Claim compensation for damages caused by a breach of the Data Protection Regulations.

-To exercise any of these rights, please contact our Data Protection Officer, Michele Fullwood, Birmingham Diocesan Multi-Academy Trust, BDMAT Central Office, Christ Church, Church of England Secondary Academy, Daleview Road, Yardley Wood, Birmingham, B14 4HN or email dpo@bdmat.org.uk
+To exercise any of these rights, please contact our Data Protection Officer, Michele Fullwood, Birmingham Diocesan Multi-Academy Trust, BDMAT Central Office, ChristChurch, Church of England Secondary Academy, Daleview Road, Yardley Wood, Birmingham, B14 4HN or email dpo@bdmat.org.uk